vertigobr/vkpr-docs/docs/provisioning-guide/cloud-dev/okteto.md

+---
+sidebar_position: 2
+sidebar_label: Okteto
+title: Okteto
+slug: /provisioning/dev/cloud/okteto
+---

+# Provisioning with Okteto
 ## Installing Kong on Okteto with VKPR

 VKPR also has a cloud development environment for testing provisioning, this environment is [Okteto](https://www.okteto.com/).

 Okteto is an open source project that provides a cloud development experience for applications running on Kubernetes for free.
 VKPR uses Okteto to change the local Kubernetes context to the Cloud Okteto context to simulate cloud provisioning.
 Okteto has some restrictions on its use and for that reason its use in production is not recommended.

 ### Using Okteto context